Fairtrade

 You can start by simply changing your usual brand of tea or coffee to Fairtrade equivalents.
 Most supermarkets have plenty to choose from, or for real ethical consumerism you could buy it from a charity.
 If you're having difficulty persuading your friends or work colleagues, how about organising a taste testing session without the labels!
 You could try changing your favourite chocolate bar, fruit or cereal and if you're in a sports club, why not change to Fairtrade footballs or rugby balls?

-It’s easy to get hold of leaflets and posters, particularly when it's close to Fairtrade Fortnight (the first two weeks of March).
+It’s easy to get hold of leaflets and posters, particularly when it's close to Fairtrade Fortnight.
 You could put up a display in your office or school or give out free samples.
 Materials are available directly from suppliers or the Fairtrade Foundation.

-If you decide to "Go Fairtrade" in your business or school in Swansea, let us know – we are compiling a list of Fair Trade organisations which helps us to maintain our status as a Fairtrade City.
+If you decide to "Go Fairtrade" in Swansea with your business, school or group, let us know – we are always keen to know of new Fair Trade outlets and Fair Trade groups so we can promote them and help maintain our status as a Fairtrade County.

 You can start by simply changing your usual brand of tea or coffee to Fairtrade equivalents.
 Most supermarkets have plenty to choose from, or for real ethical consumerism you could buy it from a charity.
 If you're having difficulty persuading your friends or work colleagues, how about organising a taste testing session without the labels!
 You could try changing your favourite chocolate bar, fruit or cereal and if you're in a sports club, why not change to Fairtrade footballs or rugby balls?

-It’s easy to get hold of leaflets and posters, particularly when it's close to Fairtrade Fortnight (the first two weeks of March).
+It’s easy to get hold of leaflets and posters, particularly when it's close to Fairtrade Fortnight.
 You could put up a display in your office or school or give out free samples.
 Materials are available directly from suppliers or the Fairtrade Foundation.

-If you decide to "Go Fairtrade" in your business or school in Swansea, let us know – we are compiling a list of Fair Trade organisations which helps us to maintain our status as a Fairtrade City.
+If you decide to "Go Fairtrade" in Swansea with your business, school or group, let us know – we are always keen to know of new Fair Trade outlets and Fair Trade groups so we can promote them and help maintain our status as a Fairtrade County.